 The fall series is currently held in all four Warren PK-8 Schools (Willard, Jefferson, Lincoln and McGuffey), Badger Elementary, Champion Elementary, LaBrae's Bascom Elementary, Lordstown Elementary, and Niles Primary.
 Read 4 Fun reaches nearly 4,400 students annually.

 (The programs healthy snacks are generously donated by

 Giant Eagle of Howland and Jamestown Villiage Giant Eagle in Warren.)

-Reading Great by 8 is available at no cost to the students or school districts thanks to funding provided by our partners
+Reading Great by 8 is available at no cost to the students or school districts thanks to funding provided

-and generous donors:
+by our partners and generous donors:

-our Donors who have chosen to designate a portion of their annual contribution to support the Reading Great by 8 Early Literacy Initiative.
+The Cafaro Foundation, the Greenwood Foundation, and individual donors who have chosen to designate a portion of their annual contribution to support the Reading Great by 8 Early Literacy Initiative.